FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 # Mnemo import

-## Introduction
+Mnemo is a handheld hardware device used for cave-survey.

-### Stations VS Shots
+## Stations VS Shots
 **StickMaps** and Mnemo have a fundamental different perspective on your survey data that you need to be aware of.
-- Your Mnemo measures and stores the line between 2 stations called a shot.
-A station is just the start or the end of the shot.
+- Your Mnemo measures and stores the line between 2 stations (called a shot).
+A station is just either the start or the end of a shot.
 - **StrickMaps** stores stations and calculates the line between two stations.

 In order to avoid confusion or mis-identifying stations there is a simple rule that will help you do so: